antulik/pagelet_rails_demo_app/README.md

 ## Super smart caching

-The probably one of the coolest functionality of pagelet_rails is "super smart caching".
+Probably one of the coolest functionality of pagelet_rails is "super smart caching".
 It allows you to render pagelets through ajax and cache them, but if page is reloaded the pagelet is rendered instantly from cache.

  So on the first page load user sees "Loading..." blocks, but after the content is instant.